Backyard Boatbuilders is a family owned site dedicated to people who are interested in either building or restoring boats.

 We are Sandi & Lee Freeman and we have been building and restoring boats since the 1980’s.
-We started armature boatbuilding because we wanted a boat and found we had more sweat than dollars.
+We started boatbuilding because we wanted a boat that turned out to be very expensive.
+We found we had more sweat than dollars.

-Since 1980 and working full time we built from scratch 3 houseboats, restored 2 and currently restoring an older Aqua Chalet pontoon houseboat.
+Since 1980 and still working at full time jobs, we built from scratch 3 houseboats, restored 2 and currently restoring an older Aqua Chalet pontoon houseboat.
 We have found that building or restoring a boat is an adventure.
-Especially a family adventure.
+Especially if you include your family.

 On this site we have our Ship Store where you can purchase beautiful items.
 The proceeds from this store help us keep this site going and half of all profits go to charity.